English Reading Practice: The 5 Best Sites for Beginners

 - In the forest and in the grandmother’s house

-What a workout for your reading skills!
-With these English reading practice tools for beginners, you’re on the fast-track to complete comprehension.
+What a workout (exercise) for your reading skills!
+With these English reading practice tools for beginners, you are on track to complete comprehension.